nickgrealy/DataOps/README.md

 ---

-# Example Usage 1

-Reading in a CSV file into an inmemory database connection.
+# Example Usage: Reading a CSV file into an inmemory database connection.

 **_test.csv_**